Camp Sonshine

 Meals

-All meals through out the week will be provided and are included in the cost of tuition.
-Occasional snacks will be provided but we also encourage campers to bring any additional, peanut-free snacks items if they choose to do so.
+All meals during the week are provided and included in tuition.
+Occasional snacks will be served, but campers may also bring additional peanut-free snacks if they wish.

-If your child has any dietary restrictions or allergies, you must include that information on your camper’s registration form.
-To make special arrangements, please call the office.
+If your child has dietary restrictions or allergies, please include this on the registration form.
+For special arrangements, contact the camp office.

-*For Expedition Campers – Please feed your camper before arrival on Sunday night.
+Expedition Campers: Please feed your camper before arriving on Sunday night.

 Sleeping Arrangements